Bottom line upfront: The Bodylastic Stackable resistance band set is my top recommendation.

 As I said above in my review of the Bodylastics set, prior to writing this guide, I was a little worried that resistance band products were too simple to really deem any set as “better” than another.
 However, I was happy to find that there WAS actually a difference in the product development that made Bodylastics leagues ahead of the competition.
 But that was with tube bands.
 Unfortunately, after doing quite a bit of research on loops bands, there really isn’t anything that makes one set truly better than others as far as design or innovation is concerned.
 So instead of looking for major differences, I went back to the basics and considered things like quality, size, and strength (because of the elastic material) as a basis for finding the best loop bands.

 After reading through hundreds of products, the Sport2People set was the overall best loop bands set.
 As it turns out, their package is actually the #1 Best Seller on Amazon in the rehabilitation bands section, so apparently I made the right choice!
 I immediately bought a set and haven’t regretted it since.
 Sport2People includes 5 loop bands of varying resistances (X-Light, Light, Medium, Heavy, and X-Heavy), and each resistance level is a different color to make it easy to tell them apart.
-Most sets only come with 4 bands, so I like that the Sport2People resistance bands set comes with 5 just to give you that added variation.
+Most sets only come with 4 bands, so I like that the Sport2People resistance bands set includes 5 just to give you that added variation.
 Just like tube bands, you can double up and use more than one of these at a time to reach higher resistance levels, so that’s nice too.
 The Sport2People bands are 2″ wide and 10″ long.
 That’s pretty much standard for loop bands, but there are also some other sets that offer extra-wide 3″ bands if you prefer a wider feel (the best wide-band set I found was the TNT Pro Series).

 On a different note, I like that Sport2People is really confident about their product.
 Their bands are made with a high-quality elastic, but if you ever experience a problem like loss of elasticity or a tear, they promise to replace or refund you right away.
 That’s customer service you just can’t beat.
 I was also impressed to find out that the Sport2People bands are actually lab-tested and stretched to their max to ensure their strength and durability, which is a pretty rigorous testament to their quality.
 Companies that go the extra mile to prove they’re the best are always the greatest products to have.
 In addition to the bands, Sport2People includes a little carrying case for easy storage while you travel and an eBook exercise guide as well.